The Great Day of Prayer

 The magpie wawes its tail in the wind

-The fellow with his bride enters the garden
+The fellow with his bride enter the garden

 Oh so light